whitehaven/fake-bodies/README.md

-# call-of-gel
+# fake-bodies

-Trials to create ultrasound-compatible models for training purposes.
+An Empirical Exploration of Things to Poke With a Needle That Aren’t Patients.
+(Trials to create ultrasound-compatible models for training purposes.)

 ## Project Aims